tyleragreen/tyleragreen-site/_posts/2016-04-24-denvers-a-line-opens-with-fanfare.md

   <img src="http://i2.wp.com/www.tyleragreen.com/blog_files/2016-04-a-line/a_train_10.jpg?resize=676%2C507" alt="One of the stairs near the doors to the capitol is etched with the phrase &quot;One Mile Above Sea Level.&quot; The Mile High City, indeed!" data-recalc-dims="1" />

   <p class="wp-caption-text">
-    One of the stairs near the doors to the capitol is etched with the phrase &#8220;One Mile Above Sea Level.&#8221; The Mile High City, indeed!
+    One of the stairs near the doors to the capitol is etched with the phrase "One Mile Above Sea Level."
+The Mile High City, indeed!
   </p>
 </div>